mase1981/uc-intg-spotify/README.md

-# Spotify Integration for Unfolded Circle Remote Two
+# Spotify Integration for Unfolded Circle Remote Two/3

 This integration allows you to control Spotify playback and view currently playing track information on your Unfolded Circle Remote Two/Three.